 The word 'typical' is similar in meaning to 'usual'.
 Notice the following:

 - A typical day in London is cool, wet and cloudy.

 - I'm a good student, but I hate homework.
-I guess
+I guess that's pretty typical.

 I basically listen to my girlfriend complain.

 We 'complain' to other people when we are not happy about something.
 Notice the following:

 - The food was great, but I complained about the poor service.

 - John is never happy.
 He complains about everything.